 The City is monitoring the situation on the spread of the Coronavirus.
-For more information - Go to the CDC website.
+For more information - Covid-19 - Alameda County Dashboard or Go to the CDC website

 The City of Alameda Fire Department coordinates the emergency management and disaster preparedness program for the City by working with the Fire and Police department, city staff, partner agencies, businesses and Community Members to minimize risk by actively seeking to mitigate hazards, to prepare for, respond to, and successfully recover from natural or man made disasters when they strike.

 In its efforts to prepare and inform the community and its residents in case of disasters, the City of Alameda Fire Department offers the following training programs, notification methods, and city planning and response information:

 The Community Emergency Response Team (CERT) program provides training to Alameda residents and employees of Alameda businesses to increase self-sufficiency in a disaster.
 Participants learn skills that will enable them to provide emergency assistance to their families and neighbors.